vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/02/026_pashusaMvardhanam/_index.md

 +++
 ## Comment
 Found in Pāipp. ii.
-Used by Kāuç.
+Used by Kāuś.
 (19. 14), with iii.
 14, iv.
 21, and ix.
 7 ⌊not vi.
 11. 3—see comm. to ix.
 7 = 12⌋, in a ceremony for the prosperity of cattle.

 ## Translations